 Day 9 Enjoy a full day tour to the highest navigable lake in the world, Lake Titicaca, which straddles the border of Peru and Bolivia.
-From Puno, travel by bus to Juli, located by the shore of shimmering Lake Titicaca.
-From the port in Copacaba, board the hydrofoil for your cruise to Moon Island taking in a visit to the Sun Virgin Temple 'Iñak Uyu'.
+From Puno, travel to the port in Copacabana, board the hydrofoil for your cruise to Moon Island taking in a visit to the Sun Virgin Temple 'Iñak Uyu'.
 Next stop is Sun Island, and a stop for lunch at the Uma Kollu restaurant, with its spectacular views of the lake and the Cordillera Royal mountain range.
 Return to the mainland at Huatajata, visiting the Andean Roots Eco Village before continuing to La Paz.

 This trip has no fixed departures but restrictions may apply - check operator website

 ** If you see this next to a price, a specific price in your currency has not been provided, this is an estimated-only price based on a currency conversion, the price you pay may be different to that shown

 Sign up to our weekly Trip Finder email and get a selection of the best trips to feed your Wanderlust